natebrunelle/cs4102_su20/markdown/pa0.md

 title: PA0 Getting Started
 ...

 This "programming assignment" is intended to help you to get set up with the tools you'll need for the coming semester, namely: Java, Python, and LaTeX (Overleaf).
 Unlike with all future programming assignments, you will not actually be asked to submit a program.
 Instead, you will be asked to submit a pdf generated with LaTeX.

+# Setting up your programming Environment

+To set up your Java or Python3 programming environments, follow [this guide](https://www.cs.virginia.edu/~njb2b/cs3100/s2023/installing.html).

 # Getting Started with LaTeX
 LaTeX is essentially a programming language for documents.
 It’s the most powerful and widely-used tool for producing highly-readable documents with combinations of code, pseudo-code, mathematics, figures, etc. We will be using it for all written assignments this semester.